kopykat-kt/kopykat/README.md

 KopyKat builds upon [KSP](https://kotlinlang.org/docs/ksp-overview.html), from which it inherits easy integration with Gradle.
 To use this plug-in, add the following in your `build.gradle.kts`:

-1. Add [Mvaen Central](https://search.maven.org/) to the list of repositories.
+1. Add [Maven Central](https://search.maven.org/) to the list of repositories.

     ```kotlin
     repositories {